JohnLCaron/rlauxe/README.md

 ## Choosing ballots

 Once all of the contests' sample sizes are estimated, we choose which ballots/cards to sample.
-This step depends on the correctness of the CardManifest and the Batch/Pool information which tells which cards may have which contests.
+This step depends on the correctness of the CardManifest and the Style information which tells which cards may have which contests.
 The sampling must be uniform over the contest's populations for a statistically valid audit.

 The _consistent sampling_ algorithm reads through the sorted Card Manifest and chooses the first cards which may contain one or more wanted contests.
 Once the contest's estimated sample size is satisfied, it drops out of the wanted list.
 This continues until the wanted list is empty.
 The set of selected cards is written to disk and used for the real audit.